wingedrhino/DistroSetup/setup-helpers/Fedora/README.md

 ## KDE Setup

-### Plasma Bar Customizations
+### Plasma Bar: Network Monitor

-* Add the network monitor widget to the top bar.
+Add the network monitor widget to the top bar.
 VERY useful.

+### Workspace Swicher

+* In system settings search for desktop to go to the virtual desktop section
+* Change number of workspaces to 4 and the number of rows to 2
+* Update `switch one desktop to <left/right/up/down>` to use `ctrl+alt+arrow` combinations.

 ### Klipper Setup